nurupo/vlc-pause-click-plugin/vlc-2.2.x+/README.md

 ```

 Note: because of API change in VLC 2.2.0 this build requires `vlc_interface.h`, which is not present in libvlccore-dev package since it's not considered to be a public header by VLC build system. `vlc_interface.h` that is present here is from the current master branch of VLC (3.0.0).
 It's highly unlikely, but if the plugin doesn't work, you might need to get `vlc_interface.h` appropriate for your VLC version out of the VLC source tree.

+If those instructions don't work for you (perhaps you are using a non-Debian-derived Linux distribuion or don't have `libvlccore` available), [there is another way to build the plugin binary](/common/building.md).

 ## Usage
 1. Restart VLC to load the newly added plugin